wazuh/wazuh-dashboard/.github/ISSUE_TEMPLATE/compatibility_request.md

 - [ ] Review opensearch and opensearch-dashboard latest stable changelog.
 - [ ] Identify improvements and potential impact on the UI.
-- [ ] Update version with changes made in Wazuh
+- [ ] Create new tracking and development branches.
 - [ ] Develop a testing environment to verify our components would work under this new build.